The Ballad of Tam Lin

 “No, I mean, you cannot seriously be having this problem now?”

 “Tam Lin!”
 Janet snapped her fingers in front of his face.
-“Let’s not worry about all the women you’ve failed to satisfy over the years or we’ll be here until next week.
+“Let’s not worry about all the women you’ve failed to satisfy over the years.
 Just concentrate on the woman you’re failing to satisfy now.”

 “What else do you need me to do?”
 Janet looked around.
 “I’m here, I’m lying in the glen, I’m facing up; to hear most of the stories this is all the cooperation you should need.
 I don’t even necessarily have to be awake for the next part, as I understand it.”

-“Because you have breasts that would give a dead man an erection and bring the Pope down off his throne.
+“Because you have breasts that would give a dead man an erection.
 And anyway, it’s—“

 “Not yet, but just give me a minute,” Tam Lin said, busy with his codpiece.